mJiyan/nuxtjs-ecommerce/README.md

 # Nuxt.js E-Commerce Application - Adjust Code Challenge

 This is a basic e-commerce application and it is created for the Adjust company in order to show coding skills.
-Application is built using Nuxt.js (framework that builds server-rendered Vue.js).
+Application is built using Nuxt.js (the framework that doing server-side-rendering for Vue.js).

 Listing, searching, and filtering the listed products.